Plumsail/forms-docs/SharePoint/design-sp.rst

 .. |pic9| image:: /images/startSP/addFormSet.png
    :alt: Add a Form Set

-Common use for Form Sets is to provide unique :ref:`forms for members of certain groups <designer-grouprouting>`, that can be easily configured in the menu when you create a new Form Set:
+Common use for Form Sets is to provide unique :ref:`forms for members of certain groups <designer-grouprouting>`, easily configured in the menu when you create a new Form Set:

 |pic10|

-.. |pic10| image:: /images/designer/form-sets/2-FormSetsConfig.png
+.. |pic10| image:: /images/startSP/azureADGroups.png
    :alt: Form Sets Group Configuration

 But you are not limited to it.
 In fact, you can leave it empty and instead use :ref:`designer-customrouting` to redirect users to the appropriate form based on other conditions,